CXwudi/My-Next-Gen-Dream-PC-Builde-Guide/README.md

 4. Install RAMs
    - watch out the orientation, by looking at slots
    - RAMs on first and third slots starting from outside
-   - RAM is installed when you hear "click" on both sides of the RAM
+   - RAM is successfully installed when you hear "click" on both sides of the RAM
 5. Install SSDs
-   - remove heat spreader, if has one
+   - remove heat spreader, if it has one
    - check my SSD length, install the female screw.
    - put the SSD
    - install the child screw on the mother screw